cloudify-cosmo/docs.getcloudify.org/content/cli/cli_flows/logs-events-flow.md

     EV-->>Nginx: db query
 {{< /mermaid >}}

 RabbitMQ stores messages within a dedicated, durable, non-exclusive topic exchange.

 Log messages and events have separate queues.
-For Cloudify Manager version 4.4 and above, logs and events are stored in PostgreSQL.
+For {{< param cfy_manager_name >}} version 4.4 and above, logs and events are stored in PostgreSQL.
 You can access the logs and events from the REST API events endpoint and from the {{< param cfy_console_name >}}.